 Heroin Addiction and Withdrawal

 The most well-known, long-lasting effect of repeated Heroin use is addiction.
 In fact, about 25% of people who experiment with Heroin will become addicted.
-Heroin addiction arises when someone develops a tolerance to its effects and uses more and more of the drug to keep experiencing the “rush.”
-Someone who uses Heroin repeatedly will quickly become dependent on the drug to “feel normal.”
-Consequently, they will experience withdrawal when they lose access to the drug, so a heroin addict will compulsively use Heroin to avoid withdrawal symptoms.
+A number of factors influence the development of an addiction, including genetic, biological, psychological, and environmental factors.
+Heroin addiction typically arises after someone develops a tolerance to its effects and uses more of the drug to keep experiencing the “rush.”
+Someone who uses Heroin repeatedly will quickly become dependent on the drug to feel normal or at peace.
+Consequently, they will experience withdrawal when they lose access to the drug.
+Someone with a Heroin addiction will compulsively use Heroin to avoid withdrawal symptoms.
 Heroin withdrawal usually lasts for about one week and the symptoms of withdrawal become most intense within 24 to 48 hours of the last dose.

 - Intense drug cravings